-Which is why, overall, we tend to spend way more than we think we do.
+This is why, overall, we tend to spend way more than we think we do.

 Why does this matter?
 If you are the one who is in charge of deciding how much you should borrow, then knowing how much you have available to make your repayments each month is crucial.
-If you think you spend less than you actually do, the amount you have left over to cover your repayments will, as a result, be less.
+If you think you spend less than you actually do, the amount you have leftover to cover your repayments will, as a result, be less.

 “We’re not great judges of our own financial circumstances,” Ms Temple said.
 “We tend to underestimate our expenses and overestimate our income.
 That’s just a behavioural bias that we all have.”